iter8-tools/iter8/mkdocs/docs/contributing/overview.md

 invite to join us.
 In fact, we want you to join us, even if you don’t have anything you feel like you want to contribute.
 Just being there is enough!

 You can find out more about our meetings [here](../../getting-started/help).
-You don’t have to turn on your video.
-The first time you come, introducing yourself is more than enough.
+We welcome everyone to join!
 Over time, we hope that you feel comfortable voicing your opinions, giving feedback on others’ ideas, and even sharing your own ideas, and experiences.

 ***